cloudfoundry/pxc-release/docs/proxy.md

 The proxy queries an HTTP healthcheck process, co-located on the database node, when determining where to route traffic.

 If the healthcheck process returns HTTP status code of 200, the node is added to the pool of healthy nodes.

 ### Unhealthy

-If the healthcheck returns HTTP status code 503, the node is considered unhealthy.
+If the node healthcheck returns HTTP status code 503, the node is considered unhealthy.

 This happens when a node becomes non-primary, as specified by the [cluster-behavior docs](cluster-behavior.md).
-TODO

 The proxy will sever all existing connections to newly unhealthy nodes.
 Clients are expected to handle reconnecting on connection failure.
 The proxy will route new connections to a healthy node, assuming such a node exists.